ryantkerr/eCastingBar-TBC/README.md

 - Type `/ecb` or `/ecastingbar` to open the config menu.
 - Bar outlines are shown by default and have to be clicked off then on again at least once in order to be fully hidden.
-- The focus bars will not function properly for the time being since they currently are not anywhere in the Classic API.